Boudouaou

 Boudouaou, during French colonialism known as L'Alma (or Alma) is a town in the western part of Boumerdès, Algeria.
 It is a coastal town on the Mediterranean Sea.
 Its population in 2008 was 56,398.
+It is located 18 miles east of the capital Algiers.

 The original name is thought to be bou-dhou-aou, Arabic for illuminator in reference to a small insect the size of a beetle which at night shows beautiful brilliant green light in its tail.

 Archaeology

 Several prehistoric vestiges were discovered during the period of occupation.
 With the arrival of the colonizers and the project of colonization on the lands of Boudouaou, many prehistoric vestiges under the occupation were discovered: rhinoceros bones house in the Musée de l'Homme in Paris, a bronze axe, flint Retouched and prehistoric arrows are examples of discoveries already made.